 But at times, even the most experienced motorcycle riders may “cut corners” — literally and metaphorically! — with daredevil antics.
 One such risky behavior is lane splitting.

 Unfortunately, Texas roads are the site of many motorcycle deaths.
-Numbers don’t lie: every year, the Lone Star State sees between 400 and 500 motorcycle accident fatalities and approximately 2,000 serious motorcycle accident injuries.
+Numbers don’t lie: every year, the Lone Star State sees between 400 and 500 motorcycle accident fatalities and approximately 2,000 serious motorcycle accident injuries, according to the latest statistics.

 Obviously motorcycles are smaller than other vehicles, leaving their passengers more vulnerable.
 According to the National Highway Traffic Safety Administration, motorcycle riders are a whopping 28 times more likely than passenger car occupants to die in a traffic accident.